dimosthe/proxy-build/README.md

 	mkdir migrations // from the root of the application sudo -u proxyvnf -s
 	php yii migrate/up --migrationPath=@vendor/dektrium/yii2-user/migrations // in order to build the tables for the yii2-user module
+	./yii createusers/create // from the root of the application.
+It creates a default user with username:admin, pass:administrator

 5) Install Composer